short let regulations in UK

 If you plan to increase the number of nights you can shortlet your property in a year, you need to apply for planning permission through the local authority.
 This will be discussed in detail later in this article.

 In case you want to keep earning from the property, you have to switch to either mid-term or long-term letting.
 This means getting longer tenancy periods.
-It might not have the higher nightly rate of short-term letting, but it gives you a more stable rental income.
+It might not have the higher nightly rate of short-term letting, but it offers more stable rental income.

 Registration and Licensing Schemes

-To regulate the rising number of short-term rentals, the UK government introduced a national register for short-term rentals.
-After a consultation in 2023 showed that the majority supported the mandatory registration scheme, the government started working on the legal framework through the Levelling Up and Regeneration Act 2023.
+To address the growing number of short-term rentals, the UK government introduced a national register.
+After a 2023 consultation showed that the majority supported the mandatory registration scheme, the government began drafting the legal framework through the Levelling Up and Regeneration Act 2023.

 Why is this registration necessary?
 The government understands the important role of short-term accommodations in the tourism industry and the economy in general.
-Registers of short-term rentals are a way to keep them operating without aggravating the issue of housing supply and affordability further.
+Registers of short-term rentals are a way to keep them operating without further aggravating the issue of housing supply and affordability.
 To comply, all landlords offering shortlets should register their property with their local council before getting bookings.

-In addition to the registration, licensing schemes are also necessary to operate as a short-term rental.
+In addition to registration, licensing is also required to operate as a short-term rental.
 The licensing scheme you need to follow may depend on the location of your property, but the common requirements include health and safety inspections, gas safety certificates, fire risk assessments, details of waste disposal arrangements, etc.

 Complying with these licensing schemes will prove that your property won’t harm the surrounding local communities.
 This is necessary, especially in areas where anti-social behaviour and housing supply issues are prevalent.